-During poor weather conditions, vehicles and cargo endure extreme levels of movement.
+During poor weather conditions on ferries, vehicles and cargo endure extreme levels of movement.
 To avoid cargo slipping off the trailer, all cargo must be secured to the bed of the trailer.
 The most important thing is to make sure that the transported goods are correctly positioned and secured as per the operator you are travelling with.

 Securing Cargo Checklist